SlimeVR/SlimeVR-Docs-Site/configuring_project.md

 ### Select your hardware settings

-First you need to change these lines which would select your IMU model and board.
+First you need to change these lines which would select your IMU model and MCU.

 ```c
 #define IMU IMU_BNO085